Food Bank - Norway

 October 05, 2017

-In little time, the food bank in Bodø, run by Church City Mission, has become an important service for both local organisations and people who daily come to get food.
+The food bank in Bodø is run by The Church City Mission and has become an important service for both local organisations and people who need food support.

 Feeding the needy